fetchai/cosmos-sdk/x/staking/spec/02_state_transitions.md

 ## Validators
-State transitions in validators are performed on an [`EndBlock`](./05_end_block.md#validator-set-changes), if the current block height is are the boundary between two aeons.
+State transitions in validators are performed on an [`EndBlock`](./05_end_block.md#validator-set-changes), if the current block height is at the boundary between two aeons.
 This ensures that the active `ValidatorSet` remains the same for at least one aeon and changes are triggered at the right time.

 ### Unbonded to Bonded